 We require that all guests on this journey to have proof of vaccination against COVID-19.
 We will update this section in mid-2022 as entry requirements for Argentina, Brazil, and Chile develop.

 South America is a continent bursting with natural beauty, running the gamut from lush rainforest to pristine glaciers, from pumas to penguins.
 Which end of the spectrum to start with?
 Why not both?

 Patagonia is a grand, vast region that covers the windswept southern tip of South America, occupying a third of Argentina’s total land and almost half of Chile.
 It is home to the striking landscapes of the Andes Mountains, the Southern Patagonia Ice Field, and Tierra del Fuego.
 The name itself, “Patagonia,” comes from the word patagón, a term meaning “giant” that Magellan used in 1520 to describe the natives of this region.
 That sentiment is fitting, as this environment is best-suited for those with giant imaginations, giant spirits, and a giant sense of wonder.

 On a similar scale, Iguazu Falls showcases raw beauty and power on a scale rarely seen.
 Let the largest waterfall system on the planet take your breath away at every turn, as it cuts dramatically between the rainforests of Argentina and Brazil.
 It is a true joy to witness the elements come together here in such spectacular, powerful fashion.

 Itinerary at a Glance

-January 19 We’ll meet you in Santiago, Chile and fly this afternoon to Iguazu Falls, the largest waterfall system in the world (overnight on the Brazilian side of Iguazu Falls)
+January 19 We’ll meet you in Sao Paulo, Brazil and fly this afternoon to Iguazu Falls, the largest waterfall system in the world (overnight on the Brazilian side of Iguazu Falls)